MathSocUNSW/MathSocUNSW.github.io/_pages/executives.md

 Surviving 3rd year Commerce/Science.
 From NZ; here to steal your jobs.
 Will love a dog more than a bae and will shock you with the amount of food I am capable of consuming.

 ###### Andrew Antony - Vice President
-3rd year advanced maths/computer science student.
-Keen on chess, tennis and STEM.
-Name does not reflect ethnicity.
-Gets called "Anthony" too often for my own liking.
+4th year maths/computer science student.
+Longest standing member of the current team.
+Keen on chess, drums and tennis.
+Spends long hours in the gym with very little return.

 ###### David Wassef - Treasurer
 Fourth year actuarial / advanced maths student.
 I find after a reverse pyramid chest day, a set of differential equations is the perfect recovery remedy.
 You may typically find me in Quad foodcourt getting a HSP.
 Rubix cube PB: 13.83s.
 Dislikes long walks on the beach.